UK wants to send 'colossal' warships to test Beijing's claims in S. China Sea

 Freedom of navigation

-Johnson's announcement is likely to infuriate Beijing, which has accused the United States of creating a "serious political and military provocation" by conducting similar freedom of navigation operations.
+Beijing has accused the United States of creating a "serious political and military provocation" by conducting similar freedom of navigation operations.

+US, Canadian, Australian and Japanese warships conducted a freedom of navigation operation this month, according to Canada's National Post, during which they were shadowed by Chinese naval vessels.

 Neither the UK or US recognize Beijing's territorial claims -- which were largely thrown out by an international tribunal last year -- and maintain vessels should be able to pass through the waters around the islands occupied by China the same as other international waters.